anwaldt/sound_synthesis_introduction/Website/posts/Subtractive/puredata-subtractive-examples.rst

 Filter cutoff and quality are controlled with control rate signals:

 .. figure:: /images/Sound_Synthesis/subtractive/pd-one-pole-filters.png
-    :width: 600
+    :width: 600px
+    :figwidth: 100%
+    :align: center

 -----

 Resonant Lowpass Filters
 ========================

-Additional filters can be installed with Deken.
+Additional filters can be implemented or installed with Deken.
 Filters and the relevant extensions can be found in the `list of external filters <http://write.flossmanuals.net/pure-data/audio-filters/>`_ .
 The ``iemlib``, for example,  features many useful resonant filters.
 One is the 8th order resonant lowpass ``vcf_lp8~``.
-The ``moog~`` filter object from the ``flatspace ggee`` library is another good sounding implementation, trying to emulate the Moog Ladder sound.
+The ``moog~`` filter object from the ``flatspace ggee`` library is another good sounding implementation, trying to emulate the famous Moog Ladder sound.
 The example `resonant-lowpass.pd <https://github.com/anwaldt/sound_synthesis_introduction/blob/main/PD/resonant-lowpass.pd>`_
 compares the sound of these filters with a square wave input.
 For both implementations, all parameters are controlled with audio rate signals.